fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/devices/certified-device-apps.md

 ### 1.0.0.202407050618

-**This release is currently available for all Teams certified devices and contains following updates :**
+**This release is currently available for all Teams certified devices and contains following updates:**

 - Improvements to determine device health more appropriately with the help of additional signals.